 SEO is a practice that encompasses a whole host of different factors.
 You need to do proper keyword research to ensure your pages are targeting the right terms.
 You need to make sure your website loads quickly which means compressing images, leveraging caching, and acquiring the best hosting possible.
 You also need to be sure you avoid any over-optimization pitfalls.
 But those are the easier elements of SEO.
 There is one element that many seasoned SEO professionals will admit that even they sometimes struggle with and that is link building: getting other sites to link to yours.

 If you know anything about search engine algorithms, you are aware of the importance of links in ranking well for valuable keywords.
-The number and quality of links pointing to your site gives search engines an idea of how important and well-regarded your website content is.
+The number and quality of links pointing to your site give search engines an idea of how important and well-regarded your website content is.
 The more high-quality websites you have linking to your site, the better your site will perform in organic search.

 So the question becomes, how do you attract relevant, high-quality links to your website?
 I asked SEO experts and digital marketers from around the world about their top link building tips and tricks.
 Here are their answers: